-We have incurred net losses on an annual basis since our inception.
-We incurred net losses of \$256.3 million, \$52.7 million, and \$484.9 million in the years ended December 31, 2020, 2019, and 2018, respectively, and we had an accumulated deficit of \$2,241.4 million as of December 31, 2020.
-While we have been profitable on a GAAP basis in prior fiscal quarters, we have not been profitable for a full fiscal year, and we may not achieve or maintain profitability in future periods.
+While we have been profitable on a GAAP basis in prior fiscal quarters, 2021 was our first profitable full fiscal year.
+We may, however, not achieve or maintain profitability in future periods.
+We incurred net losses on an annual basis from our inception until 2020.
+We incurred net losses of \$256.3 million and \$52.7 million in the years ended December 31, 2020 and 2019, respectively.
+We generated net income of \$335.8 million in the year ended December 31, 2021 and we had an accumulated deficit of \$2,739.4 million as of December 31, 2021.
 As we strive to grow our business, expenses may increase, particularly as we continue to make investments to scale our business.
 For example, we will need an increasing amount of technical infrastructure to continue to satisfy the needs of our user base.
 Our research and development expenses may also increase as we plan to continue to hire employees for our engineering, product, and design teams to support these efforts.
 These investments may not result in increased revenue or growth in our business or our revenue may not grow to the extent we expect and expense growth may outpace revenue.
 Further, we have created mobile applications and mobile versions of Dropbox that are distributed to users primarily through app stores operated by Apple and Google, each of whom charge us in-application purchase fees.
 As a result, if more of our users subscribe to our products through mobile applications, these fees may have an adverse impact on our results of operations.
-In addition, although we anticipate that our shift to a new Virtual First work model will have a long-term positive impact on our financial results and business operations, the impact remains uncertain.
+In addition, although we anticipate that our shift to a Virtual First work model will have a long-term positive impact on our financial results and business operations, the impact remains uncertain.
 We have incurred impairment charges related to our facilities and may incur additional or unanticipated expense related to subleasing our facilities, including lower than anticipated sublease income that may result in additional or higher impairment charges than we have currently estimated, particularly if we are unable to sublease our unused office space on favorable terms or at all or if our subtenants fail to make lease payments to us in connection with our shift to a Virtual First model.
 We may also encounter unforeseen or unpredictable factors, including unforeseen operating expenses, complications, or delays, which may result in increased costs, or cause us to generate less sublease income than we have currently estimated.
 Furthermore, it is difficult to predict the size and growth rate of our market, user demand for our platform or for any new features or products we develop, user adoption and renewal of our platform or of any new features or products we develop, the entry of competitive products and services, or the success of existing competitive products and services.
 As a result, we may not achieve or maintain profitability in future periods.
 If we fail to grow our revenue sufficiently to keep pace with our investments and other expenses, our results of operations and financial condition would be adversely affected.